Artificial intelligence: Existential risk

+Recent public debates in artificial intelligence have increasingly focused on its broader societal and ethical implications.
 It has been argued AI will become so powerful that humanity may irreversibly lose control of it.
 This could, as physicist Stephen Hawking stated, "spell the end of the human race".
 This scenario has been common in science fiction, when a computer or robot suddenly develops a human-like "self-awareness" (or "sentience" or "consciousness") and becomes a malevolent character.
 (Note: Sometimes called a "robopocalypse") These sci-fi scenarios are misleading in several ways.

 First, AI does not require human-like sentience to be an existential risk.
 Modern AI programs are given specific goals and use learning and intelligence to achieve them.
 Philosopher Nick Bostrom argued that if one gives almost any goal to a sufficiently powerful AI, it may choose to destroy humanity to achieve it (he used the example of an automated paperclip factory that destroys the world to get more iron for paperclips).
 Stuart Russell gives the example of household robot that tries to find a way to kill its owner to prevent it from being unplugged, reasoning that "you can't fetch the coffee if you're dead."
+(These are examples of "instrumental convergence".)
 In order to be safe for humanity, a superintelligence would have to be genuinely aligned with humanity's morality and values so that it is "fundamentally on our side".

 Second, Yuval Noah Harari argues that AI does not require a robot body or physical control to pose an existential risk.
-The essential parts of civilization are not physical.
+The essential parts of civilisation are not physical.
 Things like ideologies, law, government, money and the economy are built on language; they exist because there are stories that billions of people believe.
 The current prevalence of misinformation suggests that an AI could use language to convince people to believe anything, even to take actions that are destructive.
 Geoffrey Hinton said in 2025 that modern AI is particularly "good at persuasion" and getting better all the time.
-He asks "Suppose you wanted to invade the capital of the US.
+He asks, "Suppose you wanted to invade the capital of the US.
 Do you have to go there and do it yourself?
 No. You just have to be good at persuasion."